 Suzani (from Persian Suzan = needle) are embroidered blankets and wall hangings in Central Asia.
-They are part of the dowry of girls especially in Uzbekistan and Tajikistan.
-They are either family heirlooms or are made by the young woman for her own wedding.
-Embroidery is done with silk or wool on cotton or silk fabrics.
+They are part of girls’ dowries, especially in Uzbekistan and Tajikistan.
+They are either family heirlooms or made by the young woman for her own wedding.
+Embroidered with silk or wool on cotton or silk fabrics.
 The colors and motifs, even the embroidery techniques, vary from region to region.
 The motifs have a rich symbolism.
 Common motifs are poppies, pomegranates and bird wings.